 After performing your initial requirements assessment, it’s imperative to note them down along with the final objectives you’re hoping to achieve.
 This will help keep the team on track and also allow you to quickly determine the success of implementing an EDM strategy.
 So, make sure you answer the following questions:

-Of course, for some organizations, the implementation of a company-wide data management strategy may take a lot of time.
+Of course, for some organizations, the implementation of an end-to-end data management strategy may take a lot of time.
 In that case, stick to the agile approach and define incremental deliverables and goals.
 In the end, they will all add up and leave you with a success-ensuring plan.

 3. Identify the Needed Tools